hrefjeff/CPE657/automation/README.md

 ## How to use

-Install ansible on your machine.
+Install Ansible on your machine.

 ```bash
 sudo apt install ansible